TIMELINE:

 Research areas

-By analysing the brief individually and going through the readings, we were able to identify areas we found interesting.
 At this stage, we used Figma primarily as it made it easy for us to collate and see everyone's work.

-Definition of CV and stickies containing topics we found interesting while discussing.
+By analysing the brief individually and going through the readings, we were able to identify areas we found interesting.
+Image shows the definition of CV and stickies containing topics we found interesting while discussing.
 We discussed relevant industries, company processes, and where and how a CV travels.

 Literature review

 By adding our notes on Figma, a collaborative tool, we were able to keep our understanding organised and share our findings with those who weren't able to go through the readings.
+(Image is larger on click)

 Methodology used for synthesis.
 Although papers have focuses and various points, using critical questions and organising relevant data in a table helped contextualise the information we had.
+(Image is larger on click)

 Notes from readings and key themes that were extracted.
 (Video controls are available)